fe-uaminhas/cmctests/README.md

   - your IDE is setup - I used **IntelliJ IDEA** to write and execute these steps
   - maven (I used through IDE)
-  - webdriver (Firefox or Chrome) in your PATH.
+  - Firefox webdriver in your PATH.

 Once the environment is ready just click the .feature file you want to run.
 For example, if you want to execute **backend** tests then;
  - goto the file directory of Intellij IDEA